 Medigap Plan C, also known as Medicare Supplement Plan C, is the second most comprehensive plan (after Medigap Plan F).
-It covers all Medicare ‘gaps’ with the exception of Medicare Part B Excess Charges.
+It covers all Medicare ‘gaps’ except for Medicare Part B Excess Charges.

 Not all Medicare Supplement insurance companies offer Plan C. Some companies offer only one of the two most comprehensive Medigap plans: Plan F or Plan C.